pregazzoni/BigInsights-on-Apache-Hadoop/README.md

 Total time: 4.899 secs
 ```

+*********************************************************************

+### List of examples

 Each example project has a README.md file describing how to run the project.
 All of the example projects are available in the [[examples](examples)] folder.

-*********************************************************************